hackclub/outernet/README.md

 ### Guilds

-Guilds were a framework for hackers to do things during Outernet.
+Earlier on we mentioned the idea of building our own hacker village, guilds were our final implementation of that idea.
+Guilds gave hackers a framework to run their own things during Outernet.
 If there's something a hacker would like to have at Outernet, they started a guild focused on it.
-There was once a time when everything had an associated guild - an engineers' guild, a musicians' guild, a farmers' guild etc. Each guild contributed something specific back to society.
-At Outernet, guilds were much the same; each guild has a specific theme / purpose and all of them will contribute to the overall atmosphere of our camp.

-Guilds brought the campground alive.
+We gave each guild $250 in funding through [Hack Club Bank](https://hackclub.com/bank) and helped them secure tents for their guild.
+On the day, guilds brought the campground alive.
 Each of them brought their own unique thing to the event ranging from crochet materials to boat building tools.
-The full list of guilds is at `guilds.md`.
+The full list of guilds is at [`guilds.md`](guilds.md).

 * Ask Alex to expand